seomoz/qless-core/README.md

 next expired lock.
 If none are expired, then we should next make sure that any jobs that should now be considered eligible (the scheduled time is in the past) are then inserted into the work queue.
-A sorted set of all the known queues is maintained at `ql:queues`
+A sorted set of all the known queues is maintained at `ql:queues`.
+Currently we're keeping it sorted based on the time when we first saw the queue, but that's a little bit at odd with only keeping queues around while they're being used.

 Locking
 =======